To Digitize and Decipher: An introduction to Viome’s Research Blog

 From the beginning our goal at Viome Life Sciences has been to ‘digitize and decipher the human body at a molecular level to prevent and reverse chronic disease’.
 An ambitious goal, but I and our Viome founders have always believed that in order to address the epidemic of chronic disease in the 21st century, we need to get to the underlying biological processes that drive entire spectrums of disease, by collecting and analyzing vast amounts of biological data.

-As of this writing, we have collected almost 450,000 biological samples from about 300,000 individuals from more than 100 countries around the world.
+As of this writing on Jan 1 2023, we have collected almost 450,000 biological samples from about 300,000 individuals from more than 100 countries around the world.
 From those samples, we have extracted and sequenced more than 700 trillion RNA nucleotides, the building blocks of our genomeactivity, which gives us an unprecedented view into biological activity of microbial and host human cells within these samples.
 We also have an amazingly rich set of phenotype metadata from these individuals, such as their symptoms, diseases, medications, lifestyles, and demographics.

 This is an absolutely groundbreaking dataset in terms of quality and quantity, and it continues to grow every single day!
 This is a goldmine of potential new insights that could answer so many questions, or at least help us ask the right questions to lead us to our goal of addressing a wide range of chronic diseases.